senajeon/Data-Scientist/README.md

 ### *Business case 2*: Customer Analytics (FMCG)

 Marketing Analytics conducted in Python using ML and DL.
-The step is to perform culster analysis and dimensionality reduction employing K-means and PCA.
-Next is Descriptive statistics to form hypotheses about the segments for the modeling- purchase probability, brand choice and purchase quantity.
-The final step is to create feedforward neural network to predict customer behaviors using TensorFlow 2.0.
+The first step is to perform culster analysis and dimensionality reduction employing K-means and PCA.
+The following step is using Descriptive statistics to form hypotheses about the segments for modeling- purchase probability, brand choice and purchase quantity.
+The final step is to create a feedforward neural network to predict customer behaviors using TensorFlow 2.0.

 [1.
 Segmentation: Hierarchical Clusteirng, K-Means Clustering, PCA](https://colab.research.google.com/drive/1-2kIfx3HJaa6LRCowGLsUk4A4EU05Pwz#scrollTo=cu11MrhsvhJQ)